minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 	cd ..

 Here you used the change directory command to move to the .. directory, which is simply the parent directory.
 Hence, you are now back in the home directory again as this was the parent of the Dropbox directory.
-There are multiple ways to go to the home directory: cd, and cd ~ both work.
+There are multiple ways to go to the home directory: **cd**, and **cd ~** both work.
 Okay, back to the Dropbox folder.
 Getting tired of typing?
 Try the following, press tab once after entering the following:

 	cd Dr